freenas/freenas-docs/userguide/virtualmachines.rst

 :menuselection:`Virtual Machines`
 shows a list of installed virtual machines.

-Each VM generates a specific log file.
-The log files for VMs are in :file:`/var/log/vm`.
+Each VM generates a log file.
+The files are in :file:`/var/log/vm/`.
+The name of the log file is the name of the VM created.

 .. figure:: images/virtual-machines.png